tkn-tub/ns3-gym/doc/tutorial/source/getting-started.rst

 Working Directory
 +++++++++++++++++

-Waf needs to run from it's location at the top of the |ns3| tree.
+Waf needs to run from its location at the top of the |ns3| tree.
 This becomes the working directory where output files will be written.
 But what if you want to keep those ouf to the |ns3| source tree?
 Use the ``--cwd`` argument::